lexwu2012/DDD.Template/README.md

 #
 1. Architecture Layers
 ##
 1) Documents
 Your documents related to the solution.
 2) Infrastructure Layer
-  Your common infrastructure project that should be shared to all projects.
+Your common infrastructure projects that should be shared to all projects.
 3) Domain Layer
 4) Applicaiton Layer
-  5) Hosts
+5) Hosts Layer
 6) Test
 #
 2. Features
 ######